fernandabruno/fernandabruno.github.io/_posts/2017-1-30-MusixMatchR.md

 #Cool Examples

 A simple and cool example is creating a Word Cloud based on the most used words from a singer.
-I created a Comparison Cloud based on words that are present on the early Taylor Swift fase (until *1989* album) and her new fase (*Reputation*).
+I created a Comparison Cloud based on words that are present on the early Taylor Swift phase (until *1989* album) and her new phase (*Reputation*).

 <center><img src="/images/taylorcloud.png" alt="Comparison Cloud New Taylor x Old Taylor" style="width: 600px;"/></center>